rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

 A small undergrad, <br>
 Non CS-major,<br>
-An electrical-engineer who "doesnt" know how to code <br>
+An electrical-engineer who "doesnt" know how to code, <br>
 Forever, <br>
 Member of the MLCollective. <br>
 zz